Adorable Carrot Cake Cookies

 There is something perfectly springtime about carrot cake.
 And these adorable carrot cake cookies take everyone's favorite Easter cake and turn it into a sharable, hand-held cookie that will look perfect on your Easter buffet table!

-These cookies have all the beloved flavors of carrot cake, morphed into cookie form.
+Just like my carrot cake overnight oats and healthy carrot cake muffins, these cookies have all the beloved flavors of carrot cake!
 They are quick to make and easy to decorate with our simple cream cheese frosting.
-Let’s get baking!
+Let's get baking!

 Carrot cake cookies topped with frosting on a white plate alongside a glass of milk.